Table of Contents

 Fair Play Policy

-TGC Tours recommends the use of Stock XB1 and PS4 controllers (controllers manufactured by Microsoft or Sony respectively).
-You may use another controller or a mouse provided that it meets our Fair Play Analysis which analyzes several metrics from your shot data.
+TGC Tours strongly recommends the use of Stock XB1 and PS4 controllers (controllers manufactured by Microsoft or Sony respectively).
+You may only use another controller or a mouse provided that it meets our Fair Play Analysis which analyzes several metrics from your shot data.
+Please note that we also recommend that you do not use Steam Link as that has been known to cause problems with input registering correctly.

 Our metrics will allow most users with stock PS4 and XB1 controllers ample room to play on TGC Tours with no issues.